cashewkernchen/howtogdpr.me/_gdprs/twitter.md

 # What data do I get?
 And in what format?

+You will get a PDF will all tweets and messages.

 # How can I delete all information stored about me?